josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 *   You can speed up load time for users that only visit certain areas of the application
 *   You can continue expanding lazy loaded feature areas without increasing the size of the initial load bundle

-You're already part of the way there.
+You are already part of the way there.
 By organizing the application into modules &mdash;`AppModule`, `HeroesModule`, `AdminModule`, and `CrisisCenterModule`&mdash; you have natural candidates for lazy loading.

 Some modules, like `AppModule`, must be loaded from the start.